 Letting applications produce, consume, and act on information that’s sent to and fro based on user actions and changes in condition (i.e. “events”) instead of periodic request/reply polling, makes it possible to identify and act on opportunities as they emerge, in real-time, instead of looking at them in the rear-view mirror.

-I’d like to explain these challenges in terms of how they’re addressed today, and how they can be dealt with now, thanks to our new product PubSub+ Event Portal.
+I’d like to explain the three challenges above in terms of how they’re addressed today, and how they can be dealt with now, thanks to our new product PubSub+ Event Portal.

 I find that using an example is the best way to expose challenges and solutions, so I’ll frame my explanation in terms of a project some colleagues and I took on last week.
 Simply put, we used PubSub+ Event Portal to create event streams related to the COVID-19 pandemic so those looking to report on, track, or help with the pandemic could do so with access to real-time information.